Qualtrics Digital Experience Analytics

 As development on Session Replay progressed, I started working with stakeholders on what would come next.

-Initially, we set out to define a more digital-first version of Qualtrics, through iteration and feedback, scope and strategy evolved to Digital tools in Qualtrics, then to a Digital App.
+Initially, we set out to define a more digital-first version of Qualtrics.
+Through iteration and feedback the scope and strategy evolved to Digital tools in Qualtrics, then to a stand-alone Digital Platform.

 Digital Gateway